tobek/laminae/notes.md

     + https://realmofadventure.fandom.com/wiki/Petitioner#Petitioners_of_Specific_Planes
 - Something that changed over time
     + e.g. the komusou - anonymous monks so attracted bandits etc
+- *once done*
+    + search name/demonym everywhere and mark as used
+    + search trinym everywhere and see if updates needed
+    + update progress
+    + update TOC
+    + comment out from rand

 ### Foci (high-ish priority?)